LewisN3142/CellularAutomataEngine/README.md

 In order to compile the code locally and run it using Visual Studio, you should follow the instructions below, ensuring that software versions match where possible to avoid any unwanted errors.

  - [Download](https://visualstudio.microsoft.com/vs/) and Install Visual Studio 2022
  - Clone or Download and Extract this repository to an appropriate directory on your local machine.
-You should end up with a folder called ``CellularAutomataEngine``
+You should end up with a folder called ``CellularAutomataEngine``.
    - Note: If you Download this project rather than Cloning it, you may find that after extracting the files from the ``.zip`` folder, there is a second folder called ``CellularAutomataEngine`` within the first one.
 It is this inner folder you want -- move the inner folder to your desired directory and delete the (now empty) outer folder.
  - [Download SFML](https://www.sfml-dev.org/download/sfml/2.6.1/).
 You will need the Visual C++17 (2022) 64-bit version of SFML.
  - Extract the SFML files from the ``.zip`` folder you just downloaded.